ZaragozaMakerSpace/Clumsee/README.md

 	<li><a href="libraries">Adafruit_ST7735</a></li>
 </ul>

-It´s neccesary configure some aspects inside our HC-05 Bluetooth and connect properly with Arduino Esplora in the following <a href="http://blascarr.com/esplora-hc-05-bluetooth-remote-control/">webpage</a>.
+It´s neccesary configure some aspects inside our HC-05 Bluetooth and connect properly with <b>Arduino Esplora</b> in the following <a href="http://blascarr.com/esplora-hc-05-bluetooth-remote-control/">webpage</a>.

-Documentation about Clumsee can be readed in <a href="http://blascarr.com/courses/clumsee/"> Blascarr Webpage</a>
+Documentation about <b>Clumsee</b> can be readed in <a href="http://blascarr.com/courses/clumsee/"> Blascarr Webpage</a>